 Bomb pizza and focaccia dough recipe – ya ready!?

-One thing I learned quickly during lockdown in Italy…pretty much every home has a recipe for scratch pizza dough at home.
+One thing I learned quickly during lockdown in Italy…pretty much everyone has a recipe for scratch pizza dough at home.

 Early on – and, for weeks – there was a shortage of both flour and yeast for pizza dough.
 Denise of Castello di Sinio and I kept promising il ragazzino that we’d make pizza but kept coming up short of those necessary ingredients.
 Let me tell you, trying to explain to a three-year-old we can’t make pizza dough at home is not at all easy.

 But, somehow we got through it.
 And, I think the little man agrees that it was well worth the wait.

 Denise’s method makes enough for two serving sizes, so she adjusted half to for her focaccia dough recipe.
 When il ragazzino saw her potato focaccia over video chat, he was smitten – definitely my kid.
 He talked about it for days until we made it ourselves.
 (Spoiler alert: it is brilliant.)

 But, let’s start with the basics of Denise’s pizza and focaccia dough recipe:

 - Kitchen professionals talk in flour by weight, then go by ingredient percentages; the reason you may see water measurements in percentages for a pizza and focaccia dough recipe.
 Example: 1 kg flour (1000 grams)70% water (700 grams)1% yeast (10 grams)

 - 3% salt (30 grams)

 - The amount of water you need depends on the type of flour you use, your oven, and desired results (pizza versus focaccia).